-One of the nice things about Middletown is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Middletown is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Middletown in 2010 was $44,904, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $179,616 for a family of four.
+The per capita income in Middletown in 2010 was $49,616, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $198,464 for a family of four.

 Middletown is a somewhat ethnically-diverse town.
 The people who call Middletown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Middletown residents report their race to be White, followed by Asian.
-Important ancestries of people in Middletown include Irish, German, Polish, and English.
+Important ancestries of people in Middletown include Italian, Irish, German, Polish, and English.

 The most common language spoken in Middletown is English.
 Other important languages spoken here include Spanish and Polish.